thorlauridsen/spring-webflux-kotlin-coroutines/README.md

 a coroutine will be launched for the specific request.
 This allows us to be within a coroutine scope when executing requests.
-Additionally, Spring WebFlux provides [WebClient](https://docs.spring.io/spring-framework/reference/web/webflux-webclient.html) which is a HTTP client based on Reactor to support asynchronous code.
+Additionally, Spring WebFlux provides [WebClient](https://docs.spring.io/spring-framework/reference/web/webflux-webclient.html) which is an HTTP client based on Reactor to support asynchronous code.

-The code below from [TravelService.kt](/apps\gateway/src/main/kotlin/com/github/thorlauridsen/service/TravelService.kt) showcases how to use `async {}` and `.await()` to execute 3 requests simultaneously.
+The code below from [TravelService.kt](/apps/gateway/src/main/kotlin/com/github/thorlauridsen/service/TravelService.kt) showcases how to use `async {}` and `.await()` to execute 3 requests simultaneously.

 ```kotlin